RoboticXps/arduino-uno-r4-minima/README.md

 Watch the implementation of this code on our [YouTube channel](https://www.youtube.com/@Roboticxps)

-To get your own Arduino Nano USB-C, visit our online store: (Product Page)
+To get your own Arduino Uno R4 MINIMA, visit our online store: (Product Page)

 * [Arduino Uno R4 Minima](https://roboticx.ps/product/arduino-uno-r4-minima/)